• [+] expand all

 Batch dimensions

-When training your model you will typically have an input which contains a dimension for batches, for instance an input with sizes [-1, 784].
+When training your model you will typically have an input that contains a dimension for batches, for instance an input with sizes [-1, 784].
 Here, -1 typically denotes the batch dimension.
-This allows control over the batch size during training, and it is common to use a batch size much smaller than the entire training set (i.e. mini-batches) during training.
+During ONNX inference in ranking, Vespa uses batch size 1.

 Limitations on model size and complexity

-Note that in the above rank profile example, the onnx model evaluation was put in the first phase ranking.
-In general, evaluating these models are expensive and more suitable in the second-phase or global-phase ranking.
+Note that in the above rank profile example, the onnx model evaluation was evaluated in the first phase.
+In general, evaluating these types of models are more suitable in the second-phase or global-phase phases.
+See phased ranking.
+Vespa can only import ONNX models that are self-contained and below 2GB in size (protobuf limitation).
+Models in which data tensors are split over multiple files, is currently not supported.

 Examples